2011 Christchurch earthquake: Central city

 The five-storey PGC Building (Pyne Gould Corporation House) on Cambridge Terrace, headquarters of Pyne Gould Corporation, collapsed, with 18 casualties.
 On Wednesday morning, 22 hours after the quake, a survivor was pulled from the rubble.
 The reinforced concrete building had been constructed in 1963–1964.

 The Forsyth Barr Building survived the earthquake but many occupants were trapped after the collapse of the stairwells, forcing some to abseil out after the quake.
-Search of the building was technically difficult for USAR teams, requiring the deconstruction of 4-tonne stair sets, but the building was cleared with no victims discovered.
+Search of the building was technically difficult for urban search and rescue (USAR) teams, requiring the deconstruction of 4-tonne stair sets, but the building was cleared with no victims discovered.

 The Anglican ChristChurch Cathedral was severely damaged in the earthquake.

 The earthquake destroyed the ChristChurch Cathedral's spire and part of its tower, and severely damaged the structure of the remaining building.
 The remainder of the tower was demolished in April 2012.
 The west wall suffered collapses in the June 2011 earthquake and the December 2011 quake due to a steel structure – intended to stabilise the rose window – pushing it in.
 The Anglican Church decided to demolish the building and replace it with a new structure, but various groups opposed the church's intentions, with actions including taking a case to court.
 While the judgements were mostly in favour of the church, no further demolition occurred after the removal of the tower in early 2012.
 Government expressed its concern over the stalemate and appointed an independent negotiator and in September 2017, the Christchurch Diocesan Synod announced that ChristChurch Cathedral will be reinstated after promises of extra grants and loans from local and central government.
 By mid-2019 early design and stabilisation work had begun.
 Since 15 August 2013 the cathedral congregation has worshipped at the Cardboard Cathedral.

 Christchurch Hospital was partly evacuated due to damage in some areas, but remained open throughout to treat the injured.

 On 23 February, Hotel Grand Chancellor, Christchurch's tallest hotel, was reported to be on the verge of collapse.
 The 26-storey building was displaced by half a metre in the quake and had dropped by 1 metre on one side; parts of the emergency stairwells collapsed.
 The building was thought to be irreparably damaged and have the potential to bring down other buildings if it fell; an area of a two-block radius around the hotel was thus evacuated.
 The building was eventually stabilised and, on 4 March it was decided the building would be demolished over the following six months, so that further work could be done with the buildings nearby.
 Demolition was completed in May 2012.
 The 21-storey PricewaterhouseCoopers building, the city's tallest office tower, was among the office buildings to be later demolished.